teresalgarra/draft-algarra-dtn-qos-00/draft-algarra-qos.md

 ### Latest-Only Delivery

 Latest-only delivery (value 2 in the QoS Parameter Registry in Section 5.1) prevents the transmission of old information if newer information is available.
-A new IANA registry, "Latest-Only Delivery", is defined for the registration of retransmission requirements and the associated values; see Section 5.4.
+A new IANA registry, ''Latest-Only Delivery'', is defined for the registration of retransmission requirements and the associated values; see Section 5.4.
 Bundles marked as all (value 0 in the Latest-Only Delivery Registry in Section 5.4) MUST proceed as usual.
 Bundles marked as latest-only (value 1 in the Latest-Only Delivery Registry in Section 5.4) MUST be discarded if a bundle with the same source node ID, destination endpoint ID, and a newer creation time is available.
 Bundles without a lates-only marking MUST be treated as having value 0 (all).